-Five of the hottest LGBTI hubs around the world
+Five of the hottest LGBTI-friendly hubs around the world

 You’ve strutted your stuff at Mardi Gras, ticked off the gay capital in San Fran, been lit on Fire Island and taken WeHo and SoHo…and the other SoHo.
 So what next?
-Here are five of the hottest but lesser-known LGBTI hot spots worthy of ticking off on your bucket list!
+Here are five of the hottest but lesser-known LGBTI-friendly travel destinations worthy of ticking off on your bucket list!

 Tel Aviv, Israel